1. Home

 Let’s see what this looks like on the Treasurer’s Report.

-You see that $50.00 in expenses has been recorded in the Lawn mowing category.
+You see that $200.00 in expenses now shows in the Bake Sale category.

 Note: This will overstate both income & expenses and is important to remember when filling out the 990 or 990EZ.